 1. Step 1 is the same as described in clause 4.9.1.2.2.

 2. For each PDU Session Rejected in the list of PDU Sessions received in the N2 Path Switch Request, the AMF sends Nsmf_PDUSession_UpdateSMContext Request to source I-SMF and then the source I-SMF sends the Nsmf_PDUSession_Update Request to SMF forwarding the failure cause.
 The SMF decides whether to release the PDU Session.

-3a.
-For each PDU Session To Be Switched, the AMF performs I-SMF selection as described in clause 5.35.3 of TS 23.501 [2], and the AMF decides to remove I-SMF in this case.
+The rest of this procedure applies for each PDU Session To Be Switched.

+3a. , The AMF performs I-SMF selection as described in clause 5.35.3 of TS 23.501 [2], and the AMF decides to remove I-SMF in this case.

 3b.
 The AMF sends Nsmf_PDUSession_CreateSMContext Request (SUPI, PDU Session ID, AMF ID, PDU Session To Be Switched with N2 SM Information (Secondary RAT usage data), UE Location Information, UE presence in LADN service area, Target NG-RAN Tunnel Info) to the SMF.